Here are the best cheap wireless headphones that don’t cost more than $70.

 - You have to force SBC to eliminate video lag (Android)

-The sound verges on bass-heavy, with a significant boost in lower frequencies.
+The sound profile verges on bass-heavy, with a significant boost in lower frequencies.
 Thankfully, unless you’re an audio purist, it doesn’t ruin the whole listening experience.

 The form factor is similar to the AirPods Pro.
-Smaller earbuds with a short stem and silicone ear tips sit comfortably in your ear canal, and you can easily wear them for hours.
+Smaller earbuds with a short stem and silicone ear tips sit comfortably in your ear canal, and you can easily wear them for long periods.

 While they’re not the most stable, they at least don’t cause fatigue.

-The most impressive part is the noise cancellation, blocking sound to a high degree.
-They can definitely compete with the best noise cancelling earbuds our there.
+The most impressive part is the noise reduction, blocking ambient noises to a high degree.
+They can definitely compete with the best noise cancelling earbuds out there.

 EP-N7 also do an excellent job with call quality, picking your voice nice and clear, regardless of the situation.